-• if the updated table belong to the same tables group, it would be necessary to deactivate the trigger during a rollback operation, so that E-Maj and only E-Maj performs the updates required by the rollback operation,

-• if the updated table does not belong to the same tables group, it is essential to analyse the consequences of a roll-back operation, in order to avoid a de-synchronisation between both tables.
-In such a case, merely deactivating the trigger may not be sufficient.
+- if the updated table belongs to the same tables group, the automatic trigger disabling and the rollback of both tables will let them in the expected state, - if the updated table does not belong to the same tables group, it is essential to analyse the consequences of a rollback operation, in order to avoid a de-synchronisation between both tables.
+If needed, the emaj_ignore_app_trigger() function can be used to not disable the trigger at rollback time.
+But merely deactivating the trigger may not be sufficient and some other actions may be required.